an0t8/docker-rdp-calibre/README.md

 - To access the webserver, go to http://SERVERIP:YYYY/calibre

 ### Changelog:
++ **2018-03-01:** LIBRARYINTERNALPATH is still used to select your path as the default library.
+URLPREFIX variable is deprecated.
+It was required for the calibre webserver.
+The new webserver should be enabled from the calibre gui under Preferences/Sharing over the net. **Port has to be set to 8080**
-+ **2017-06-24:** LIBRARYINTERNALPATH and URLPREFIX variables are deprecated.
+~~+ **2017-06-24:** LIBRARYINTERNALPATH and URLPREFIX variables are deprecated.
 They were required for the calibre webserver.
-The new webserver should be enabled from the calibre gui under Preferences/Sharing over the net. **Port has to be set to 8081**
+The new webserver should be enabled from the calibre gui under Preferences/Sharing over the net. **Port has to be set to 8081**~~
 + **2016-09-16:** Remove X1-lock if exists, which prevents start up following an unclean shutdown
 + **2016-09-15:** Updated base to x11rdp1.3, which now supports clipboard through the left hand side menu (ctrl+alt+shift) - calibre updated to 2.67